Humming-Owl/SMG2-Mod-Builder-To-USB-Loader/README.md

 - Super Mario Galaxy 2: Underwater Edition
 - Super Mario Galaxy 2: The Green Star Festival
 - Super Mario Galaxy: The Lost Levels (DEMO - E/P/J)
+- Super Mario Starshine (DEMO - E/P/J - v1.4)

 # Hacks not added yet:

 - Super Mario Galaxy 2 Plus (DEMO) (Don't know where to find it)

-# Recomendation:
+# Recomendations and notes:

 I tested some of the hacks on USB Loader GX and they didn't work (I don't know why), because of that I recommend using ULoader to use the hacks, I've never encounter errors with it.

 ULoader website --> https://wii.scenebeta.com/noticia/uloader

-Also, play the hacks setting the language to English, I tried to play some hacks on Spanish and when talking to an NPC the game crashed, but on English everything went correctly.
+Also, play the hacks setting the language to English, I tried to play some hacks on Spanish (for example) and when talking to an NPC the game crashed, but on English everything went correctly.

+I've only tested the hacks with the USA version of SMG2 so I really don't know if the other regional versions work 100% but they should.

 # Thanks to: